 Bachelor of Arts in Human Communication

-Students must still complete a change of major form application form to be removed from the “Comm-Pending” status.
-This form can be located and submitted through the Nicholson Academic Student Services Center (NASSC) in NSC143.
-This program does not have a GPA requirement and students do not have to take the Grammar Proficiency or Keyboarding exams.
+Admission to UCF constitutes automatic admission to the human communication major.
+Students must still complete a change of major form to be removed from the “comm-pending” status.
+This form can be located and submitted through the Nicholson Academic Student Services Center in NSC 143.
+This program does not have a GPA requirement and students do not have to take the grammar proficiency or keyboarding exams.

 - SPC 1603 (Fundamentals of Technical Presentation) offers instruction in the theory and practice of oral communication within technology-related professions.
 The concerns for clarity in highly technical and information-dense messages are stressed.
-This course is taught in Face-to-Face and Mixed Mode sections.
+This course is taught in face-to-face and mixed mode sections.

 - SPC 1608 (Fundamentals of Oral Communication) offers basic instruction in the theory and practice of oral communication with emphasis on the demands of general public speaking for informative and persuasive purposes.
-This course is taught in Face-to-Face and Mixed Mode sections.
+This course is taught in face-to-face and mixed mode sections.

 Internships Begin Successful Careers